anguswilliams91/advent-of-code-2020/README.md

 My solutions to advent of code 2020, in python.

-To reproduce the results, create a python environment (version 3.8) and install the requirements:
+To reproduce the results, create a python 3.8 environment and install the requirements:

 ```
 pip install -r requirements.txt